 With all this said, one must remember there are developments and serious efforts being done every day to ensure Dogecoin’s existence.
 It’s quite impressive how Dogecoin has been able to stay relevant and popular without a billion-dollar war chest or a big marketing team.

 Investing in Dogecoin

-Let’s talk about Dogecoin as an investment, then.
+Let’s talk about Dogecoin as an investment.
 Can you even do that?
 Should the words investing and Dogecoin even be mentioned in a sentence together?
 Even if Dogecoin is a meme coin, it doesn’t mean you can’t make money owning it.
 There is a significant difference between investing and trading, though.

-Investing is usually considered to be something you do with long-term goals in sight.
+Investing is considered to be something you do with long-term goals in sight.
 It’s based on fundamentals and valuations.
 Trading or speculating is something else.
 You can buy anything and sell it back to the market after one minute with a profit.
 That is a totally different method of making a profit.